Hoang-Long2012/pipeline-toolkit/README.md

 pipeline.run(10).wait()
 ```

-The pipeline is snapshotted when execution starts.
-Changes made to `pipeline.pipeline` after `run()` begins do not affect the current execution.
+The configured steps are snapshotted when execution starts.

+Changes made to the pipeline configuration after `run()` begins do not affect the current execution.

 ### `run_now`